zuozhenggh/learning-library/data-management-library/database/upgrade/19c/upgrade/upgrade-to-19c.md

 ## Introduction
 In this part of the Lab you will upgrade the UPGR database from Oracle 11.2.0.4 to Oracle 19c.
 You can find detailed steps including the output for a Multitenant upgrade [here](https://mikedietrichde.com/2018/06/18/upgrade-oracle-12-2-0-1-to-oracle-database-18c-on-premises/) for your information only in case you can’t complete the lab here.

 You will use the AutoUpgrade and upgrade your UPGR database unattended.

-Estimated Lab Time: n minutes

-### About AutoUpgrade
 The Oracle Database AutoUpgrade utility is a new tiny little command line tool which allows you to upgrade your databases in an unattended way.
 I call it the Hands-Free Upgrade.
-TThe new AutoUpgrade utility in Oracle 19che idea of the tool is to run the prechecks against multiple databases, fix 99% of the potential issues, set a restore point in case something goes wrong – and then upgrade your databases.
+The new AutoUpgrade utility in Oracle 19c idea of the tool is to run the prechecks against multiple databases, fix 99% of the potential issues, set a restore point in case something goes wrong – and then upgrade your databases.
 And of course, do the postupgrade, recompilation and time zone adjustment.

 The only thing you need to provide is a config file in text format.

+Estimated Lab Time: n minutes

+### About AutoUpgrade
+The AutoUpgrade utility identifies issues before upgrades, performs pre- and postupgrade actions, deploys upgrades, performs postupgrade actions, and starts the upgraded Oracle Database.

+The AutoUpgrade utility is designed to automate the upgrade process, both before starting upgrades, during upgrade deployments, and during postupgrade checks and configuration migration.
+You use AutoUpgrade after you have downloaded binaries for the new Oracle Database release, and set up new release Oracle homes.
+When you use AutoUpgrade, you can upgrade multiple Oracle Database deployments at the same time, using a single configuration file, customized as needed for each database deployment.

 ### Objectives
 In this lab, you will: